Be Curious, Not Judgmental

 Dear Tim

 Tim Cook steps down as Apple’s CEO on September 1, 2026, and John Ternus takes over.
 Many of the recaps of the Cook era will lead with the iPhone, services, and the trillions of dollars of market cap.
-Far fewer will take seriously the claim he made to Jim Cramer in January 2019: “I believe, Read more
+Far fewer will take seriously the claim he made to Jim Cramer in January 2019: “I believe, if you zoom out into the future, and you look back, and you ask the… Read more

 -